to the online home of The Lilith Institute,

 - facilitate an ongoing exchange of ideas across diverse spiritual traditions; and

 - encourage women to recognize their potential to be change agents in their own lives, and so in their communities and the world.

 In Spring 1999, I founded Voice of the Spirit, a women's spirituality conceptual framework within which circles of women came together to examine and re-vision ancient sacred texts and contemporary issues, as we explored spiritual practices and practical solutions relevant to our daily lives.
 This work continues through Mishkan Shekhinah, a mobile sanctuary, and in a variety of settings.

 Mojuba, respect and deep gratitude to Rita Kolb Grenn and all my ancestors for insisting that I keep following my intuition.
-Modupe/Todah/many thanks go to my spiritual teachers, especially Yeye Aworo Fajembola Fatunmise, Ohen Imene Nosokpikan and Iya Isefalona Oshogbo, who taught me to hear the ancestors--and to pay attention.
-Many thanks also to my elders, especially my late godmother Milli Sabath, and Kaye Schuman for their sage advice and unwavering support.
-Thanks also to Rabbi Lynn Gottlieb, Blu Greenberg, Rabbi Nadya Gross and Rabbi Shefa Gold for spiritual, intellectual and social activism, and their courage in thinking—and acting--ahead of their times.
+Modupe/Todah/many thanks go to my spiritual teachers, especially: Yeye Aworo Fajembola Fatunmise, Ohen Imene Nosokpikan and Iya Isefalona Oshogbo, who taught me to hear the ancestors--and to pay attention; and Rabbi Nadya Gross and Rabbi Shefa Gold, who connect me to my roots and my future.
+Many thanks also to my elders, especially my godmother Milli Sabath and dear friend Kaye Schuman, z"l, both of blessed memory, for their sage advice and unwavering support.